doctashay/DayZ-Missions/README.md

 Our modified DayZ Legacy mission has several changes like a debug monitor that shows coordinates, FPS, and blood/health/shock values, as well as a debug menu to perform a variety of different functions for testing purposes.
 This mission also has scripts that handle animal, helicrash, car, and helicopter spawning.
 This mission uses a copy of `modules_DayZ.pbo` and `server_data.pbo` that are present in the `@DayZLegacy` addon, which is hosted at this repository here: https://github.com/doctashay/DayZ-Legacy-Addons.
 These scripts have been merged with scripts from newer versions of the game to support things like pulse checking, horticulture, hunting, camping, fishing, base building, etc.

-dayz_Auto.ChernarusPlus contains the current working version of the DayZ Legacy mission, while dayzea.ChernarusPlus is the original, vanilla mission (maybe has been changed a little bit?)
+dayz_Auto.ChernarusPlus contains the current working version of the DayZ Legacy mission, while dayzea.ChernarusPlus is the original, vanilla mission (maybe has been changed a little bit?).

+We have separate missions for other maps we eventually plan to add support for, such as Namalsk and Fallujah.
+In their current state, these need to be updated, as well as the maps themselves.

 ## Script Execution Flow